bamboothemes/Zen-Grid-Framework-v4-Docs/user/pages/02.theme/02.customisation/docs.md

 ---

-There are a number of different ways to customise Zen Grif Framework v4 based themes depending on your skill level and the way that you prefer to work.
+There are a number of different ways to customise Zen Grid Framework v4 based themes depending on your skill level and the way that you prefer to work.

 Editing and creating themes using the template settings.
 ----